umr-ds/bluera/README.md

 ### Connect to Modem

 In the top right corner, tap on the dots and select "Bluetooth Settings".
-Here, you have to connect to a RF95 Modem.
+Here, you have to connect to a RF95 modem.
 Scan for available devices and connect to the found RF95 Modem.

 ### Add and Join Channels